Experimental validation of a linear momentum and bluff-body model for high-blockage cross-flow turbine arrays

-\Cref{fig:forecastBluffCT_steiros,fig:forecastBluffCP_steiros} show the thrust coefficients and power coefficients, respectively, predicted at $\beta_2 = 30.0\%$, $45.0\%$, and $55.0\%$ when a bluff-body forecast based on \citeauthor{steiros_analytical_2022}'s model is applied to the experimental data.
-As for the Maskell-inspired bluff-body forecasts based on the LMADT model of \citet{houlsby_application_2008} presented in \Cref{fig:forecastCT,fig:forecastCP}, trends in forecasting accuracy follow trends in the ${C_T}^b-\lambda^b$ and ${C_P}^b-\lambda^b$ curves, which serve as the basis for bluff-body forecasts.
-Bluff-body prediction accuracy for $C_T$ using \citeauthor{steiros_analytical_2022}'s model is comparable to that of \citeauthor{houlsby_application_2008}'s model, owing to the similar collapse in the ${C_T}^b - \lambda^b$ curves obtained by both models (\Cref{fig:compare_ctb}).
-However, bluff-body prediction accuracy for $C_{P}$ for \citeauthor{steiros_analytical_2022}'s model is worse than for \citeauthor{houlsby_application_2008}'s model---especially at high $\lambda$---due to the worse collapse in the ${C_P}^b-\lambda^b$ observed (\Cref{fig:compare_cpb}).
-As for all other forecasts considered in this study, forecast accuracy for both $C_T$ and $C_P$ becomes worse for a larger difference between $\beta_1$ and $\beta_2$, as well as at higher $\beta_2$ for a given difference between $\beta_1$ and $\beta_2$.
+\Cref{fig:forecastBluffCT_steiros,fig:forecastBluffCP_steiros} show the thrust coefficients and power coefficients, respectively, predicted at $\beta_2 = 30.0\%$, $45.0\%$, and $55.0\%$ when a bluff-body based blockage adjustment using \citeauthor{steiros_analytical_2022}'s model is applied to the experimental data.
+As for the bluff-body based blockage adjustments using \citeauthor {houlsby_application_2008}'s model presented in \Cref{fig:forecastCT,fig:forecastCP}, trends in prediction accuracy follow trends in the ${C_T}^b-\lambda^b$ and ${C_P}^b-\lambda^b$ curves, which serve as the basis for blockage adjustments inspired by bluff-body theory.
+Bluff-body prediction accuracy for $C_T$ using \citeauthor{steiros_analytical_2022}'s model is comparable to that of \citeauthor{houlsby_application_2008}'s model, owing to the similar collapse in the ${C_T}^b - \lambda^b$ curves obtained by both models (\Cref{fig:compare_ct_bypass}).
+However, bluff-body prediction accuracy for $C_{P}$ for \citeauthor{steiros_analytical_2022}'s model is worse than for \citeauthor{houlsby_application_2008}'s model---especially at high $\lambda$---due to the worse collapse in the ${C_P}^b-\lambda^b$ observed (\Cref{fig:compare_cp_bypass}).
+As for all other blockage adjustment methods considered in this study, prediction accuracy for both $C_T$ and $C_P$ becomes worse for a larger difference between $\beta_1$ and $\beta_2$, as well as at higher $\beta_2$ for a given difference between $\beta_1$ and $\beta_2$.

-Comparing the two performance forecasting methods based on \citeauthor{steiros_analytical_2022}'s model examined here, a Glauert-derived forecast yields accurate predictions of $C_T$ at lower $\lambda$, whereas a bluff-body forecast for $C_T$ is more accurate at higher $\lambda$.
-Therefore, a hybrid approach that utilizes either a Glauert-derived forecast or a bluff-body forecast depending on the regime could provide adequate prediction accuracy over all $\lambda$.
-However, such a hybrid approach would not be effective for predicting $C_P$, as both Glauert-derived forecasts and bluff-body forecasts of $C_P$ using \citeauthor{steiros_analytical_2022}'s model become less accurate as $\lambda$ increases.
+Comparing the two blockage adjustment methods based on \citeauthor{steiros_analytical_2022}'s model examined here, a Glauert-derived prediction yields accurate predictions of $C_T$ at lower $\lambda$, whereas a bluff-body based prediction for $C_T$ is more accurate at higher $\lambda$.
+Therefore, a hybrid approach that utilizes either a Glauert-derived prediction or a bluff-body based prediction depending on the regime could provide adequate prediction accuracy over all $\lambda$.
+However, such a hybrid approach would not be effective for predicting $C_P$, as both Glauert-derived predictions and bluff-body predictions of $C_P$ using \citeauthor{steiros_analytical_2022}'s model become less accurate as $\lambda$ increases.